Online Placement Exam (Fall 2019)

 - L1 - FREN 110, Elementary and Intermediate French I

 - L3 - FREN 130, Intermediate and Advanced French I

 - L4 - FREN 140, Intermediate and Advanced French II

 - L5 - FREN 150, Advanced Language Practice

 After entering your Yale NetID and Password, you will select your top 3 preferences from a list of available sections for your assigned level.
 Try, if you can, to choose different time slots.
 The computer will assign places randomly, taking your preferences into account.

-To secure your place in the section, you must attend ALL class meetings.
+To secure your place in the section, you must attend ALL class meetings, including during Shopping Period.

 If you missed the Online Preregistration or were not assigned a section, or if scheduling changes make it necessary for you to switch to a different section, you should contact the appropriate course chair.
 You should also continue to attend a section of that course until you are sure to have a place in another one.